Thomas E. Watson: Vice presidential candidacy

 In the 1896 presidential election the leaders of the Populist Party entered into talks with William Jennings Bryan, the proposed Democratic Party candidate.
 They were led to believe that Watson would become Bryan's running mate.
 After the 1896 Populist convention nominated Bryan, the latter announced that Arthur Sewall, a more conservative banker from Maine, would be his vice presidential choice on the Democratic ticket.

 This created a split in the Populist Party.
 Some refused to support Bryan, whereas others, such as Mary Lease, reluctantly campaigned for him.
 Watson's name remained on the ballot as Bryan's vice presidential nominee on the Populist Party ticket, while Sewall was listed as Bryan's Democratic Party vice presidential nominee.
 Watson received 217,000 votes for vice president, less than a quarter of the number of votes received by the 1892 Populist ticket.
 However, Watson received more votes than any national Populist candidate from this time on.

 Bryan's defeat damaged the Populist Party.
 While Populists held some offices in Western states for several years, the party ceased to be a factor in Georgia politics.

 Shifting racial views

 Watson had long supported black enfranchisement in Georgia and throughout the South, as a basic tenet of his populist philosophy.
 He condemned lynching and tried to protect black voters from lynch mobs.
 However, after 1900 his interpretation of populism shifted.
 He no longer viewed the populist movement as being racially inclusive.
 By 1908, Watson identified as a white supremacist and ran as such during his presidential bid.
 He used his highly influential magazine and newspaper to launch vehement diatribes against blacks.

+Although he had been less racist than most politicians in 1890s Georgia, Watson had never been a true believer in racial equality.
+For example, Watson had opposed the Lodge Bill to protect voting rights in 1890, and Watson had opposed Grover Cleveland's strikebreaking in part because he thought it set a precedent for the federal government to break "state's rights" and get involved in Southern race relations.
+Watson had often made 3 speeches about the same subjects: one speech to appeal to racist white voters, one speech to appeal to black voters, and a third speech that was meant to appeal to both white and black voters.